ChrisSc/agentic-patterns/PATTERNS.md

 ## Introduction to Agentic Patterns

-Agentic patterns are reusable, production-ready architectural blueprints for building AI workflows with observability, efficiency, and quality built in.
+Agentic patterns are reusable, turn-key architectural blueprints for building AI workflows with observability, efficiency, and quality built in.
 Rather than building ad-hoc solutions for each AI application, patterns provide proven structures that:

 - **Improve Observability**: Built-in logging, token tracking, and cost analysis
 - **Enable Optimization**: Per-component tuning (e.g., different models at different steps)